| Document Number: | WG14 N1269 |

 to the thread function.
 The thread ends when it returns from the thread function or when

-.
+it calls thrd_exit.
 For convenience, a thread

 can provide a result code

-when it ends, either by returning the
+of type int when it ends, either by returning the

-code from the thread function or by passing the code to thrd_exit
+code from the thread function or by passing the code to thrd_exit.

 To block a thread until another thread ends call

-, passing the
+thrd_join, passing the

 identifier of the thread to wait for and, optionally, the address of a variable of

-where the result code will be stored.
+type int where the result code will be stored.
 To properly clean up

 resources allocated by the operating system, an application should call either

-or thrd_detach
+thrd_join or thrd_detach

-once for each thread created by thrd_create
+once for each thread created by thrd_create.

 Two functions operate on the current thread; they do not take a thread identifier argument.

-Use thrd_sleep
+Use thrd_sleep to suspend

 execution of the current thread until a particular time.
 Use

-to request that other
+thrd_yield to request that other

 threads be allowed to run even if the current thread would ordinarily